 Law Enforcement Torch Run

-Routes are still being updated for the 2018 Law Enforcement Torch Run for Special Olympics Connecticut, which will take place June 6th, 7th and 8th, please check back soon and scroll down and click on the "3 Day Run" tab to see where the run will pass by you.
+Routes are posted for the 2018 Law Enforcement Torch Run for Special Olympics Connecticut, which will take place June 6th, 7th and 8th, please scroll down and click on the "3 Day Run" tab to see where the run will pass by you.